“Actually, it may have been a good thing that you ran away so suddenly,” said Runir.

-One was their innate Ability, which was bestowed upon them by Fate, just like everyone else’ Abilities.
-But they also had another ability, one that was unique to the Hero and the other possessed only by the Demon Lord.
+Everyone born on Erath had only one ability, even the goddesses.
+But the hero and the demon lord had two.
+One was their innate ability, which was bestowed upon them by Fate, just like everyone else’ abilities.
+But they also had another ability, one that was unique to the hero and the other possessed only by the demon lord.

 “And this will help us find that unconventional entrance?”
 Lily asked, skeptically.

 Runir shook his head.
-“Previous Heroes have tried that but the Fire Goddess is very strict with her requirements.
-She’s refused multiple Heroes in the past.”
+“Previous heroes have tried that but the Fire goddess is very strict with her requirements.
+She’s refused multiple heroes in the past.”